-Medicare’s Hospital Value-Based Purchasing Program (HVBP) and Hospital Readmission Reduction Program (HRRP) illustrate different approaches to implementing incentive programs in health care.
+Medicare’s HVBP and HRRP illustrate different approaches to implementing incentive programs in health care.
 The HVBP offers modest incentives in the form of rewards to offset an initial deduction, based on multiple indicators across four domains combined into a highly complex overall score.
-The HRRP offers larger incentives in the form of straightforward penalties, based on a handful of outcomes indicators.
-In terms of motivating provider behavior and improving outcomes, the plain stick of the HRRP appears to be more effective than the fancy carrot of the HVBP.
-This is consistent with many of the predictions of behavioral economics and other psychological theories.
-It is possible that by incorporating other lessons from these theories, HRRP could be made even more effective; for example by levying penalties more frequently, or moving from relative readmission targets---which can penalize high levels of performance if another hospital has performed even marginally better---to absolute targets.
+The HRRP offers larger incentives in the form of straightforward penalties, based on a handful of outcome indicators.
+In terms of motivating provider behavior and improving outcomes, the plain stick of the HRRP appears to be more effective than the fancy carrot of the HVBP, which is consistent with many of the predictions of behavioral economics and other psychological theories.
+Perhaps by incorporating other lessons from these theories, the HRRP could be made even more effective, for example by levying penalties more frequently or moving from relative readmission targets---which can penalize high levels of performance if another hospital has performed even marginally better---to absolute targets.
 However, the greatest impact of the HRRP was in the first 30 months of the program (99), with little improvement after the third year.
-This follows a familiar pattern with quality improvement initiatives - it was also the case with the UK’s Quality and Outcomes Framework (31) - which suggests that continued improvement under any framework may be difficult to achieve with only minor modifications.
+This pattern of limited, short-term success is similar to the pattern seen in the UK’s Quality and Outcomes Framework (31), which suggests that continued improvement under any framework may be difficult to achieve with only minor modifications.

 CONCLUSIONS

-The idea that reimbursement incentives can improve quality and value has proved sufficiently seductive to justify the widespread adoption of value-based payment programs in the United States and United Kingdom.
-Yet much of the evidence suggests that incentives for providers do not improve value or lead to better outcomes for patients.
-Programs are slowly increasing in sophistication, but unless clear evidence for cost-effectiveness emerges soon the incentive experiment may have to be abandoned.
-Many commentators see this as inevitable, believing the approach to be fundamentally flawed.
-Some concerns are technical in nature, and relate to the difficulty of accurately defining and measuring the most important aspects of quality with the greatest impacts on patient outcomes (7).
-Incentive schemes, as a consequence of their one-size-fits-all nature, also promote a guideline driven approach that discourages physicians from considering individual patient preferences (66).
-Mechanisms to counter this, such as allowing physicians to exclude unsuitable or dissenting patients, introduce problems of gaming and suboptimal care (59).
-A more fundamental concern is that altruism, trust and compassion---indispensable virtues in the field of health care (28)---will inevitably be degraded by pecuniary incentives (3, 48, 96).
-Don Berwick (8) has argued that ushering in the next era of health care will require reducing excessive measurement, complex incentives and profit maximization---the exact opposite approach to that proposed by advocates of incentives.
+The idea that reimbursement incentives can improve quality and value has proven sufficiently seductive to justify the widespread adoption of value-based payment programs in the United States and the United Kingdom.
+However, much of the evidence suggests that incentives for providers do not improve value or lead to better outcomes for patients.
+Programs are slowly becoming more sophisticated, but unless clear evidence for cost-effectiveness emerges soon, the incentive experiment may have to be abandoned.
+Many commentators see this abandonment [AU: Please clarify referent of ‘this’]as inevitable, believing incentive programs[AU: ok?] to be fundamentally flawed.
+Some concerns are technical in nature and relate to the difficulty of accurately defining and measuring the most important aspects of quality with the greatest impacts on patient outcomes (7).
+Incentive schemes, as a consequence of their one-size-fits-all nature, also promote a guideline-driven approach that discourages physicians from considering individual patient preferences (66).
+Mechanisms to counter the overriding of patient preferences, such as allowing physicians to exclude unsuitable or dissenting patients, introduce problems of gaming and suboptimal care (59).
+A more fundamental concern is that altruism, trust, and compassion---indispensable virtues in the field of health care (28)---will inevitably be degraded by pecuniary incentives (3, 48, 96).
+Berwick (8) has argued that ushering in the next era of health care will require reducing excessive measurement, complex incentives, and profit maximization---an approach that is directly opposite to that proposed by advocates of incentives.

-Those advocates would argue that incentives can play an important balancing role in a blended payment model, countering the perverse incentives of other forms of remuneration (76), and that the failures of incentives to date represent part of the learning process as program design develops.
+Advocates would argue that incentives can play an important balancing role in a blended payment model, countering the perverse incentives of other forms of remuneration (76), and that the failures of incentives to date represent part of the learning process as program designs develop.
 In enlisting behavioral economics to rescue a faltering idea, it may be that they are simply yoking two fashionable but unproven bandwagons together; it would not be the first time that the medical fraternity favored intuitive appeal over the weight of evidence (21).
 However, lessons from social psychology and behavioral economics strongly suggest that incentives in health care have not been effectively calibrated to date, and evaluations of value-based payment programs initiated under the ACA support this conclusion.